killian-mannarelli/caxbookings/appfiles/static/markdown/AdminGuide.md

-To modify a computer, you also need to ` click ` on one of the Computers, then in the pop-up you need to press the ` change mode button `, the pop-up should change to a form similar to the creation one where you can chang the *name* or the *host_name* of the selected Computer with two different ` text fields `, to confirm the modifications you just need to click on the ` modify button `.
+To modify a computer, you also need to ` click ` on one of the Computers, then in the pop-up you need to press the ` change mode button `, the pop-up should change to a form similar to the creation one where you can change the *name* or the *host_name* of the selected Computer with two different ` text fields `, to confirm the modifications you just need to click on the ` modify button `.